jw7123/princeton-orfe-project-2026/README.md

-The original CA CDLAC bond simulator (`Code.py`) was developed against CDLAC's published 2025 allocation cycle in summer 2025; the cross-mechanism comparison framework was developed for the senior thesis in spring 2026.
+The original CA CDLAC bond simulator (`Code.py`) was developed against CDLAC's published 2025 allocation cycle in summer 2025; the cross-mechanism comparison framework was developed for the senior project in spring 2026.